 If you consider yourself to be a bit of a vinyl junkie and like to play LPs, then the JENSEN JTA-475B 3-Speed Stereo Turntable with CD System might be just what you’re looking for.
-JENSEN have thrown it back to the old school with the JTA-475B resembling something out of the ’90s and even has a tape cassette player (when last did you play off of a cassette, if ever!).
+JENSEN has thrown it back to the old school with the JTA-475B resembling something out of the ’90s and even has a tape cassette player (when last did you play off of a cassette, if ever!).

 The audio quality is good for a budget 18W home stereo system.
 The bass is present but not as punchy as premium stereo systems like the Sony or the Bose.
 Mid-range is a little muddy in the lower mids but clear enough for vocals.
 The highs are present but again not as crisp as the more premium stereo systems.

-The JTA-475B is essentially an all-in-one home stereo system with built-in turntable (33/45/78 RPM with a 45 adapter), CD player, tape cassette player, and AM/FM radio.
+The JTA-475B is essentially an all-in-one home stereo system with a built-in turntable (33/45/78 RPM with a 45 adapter), CD player, tape cassette player, and AM/FM radio.
 There is, unfortunately, no Bluetooth and only one external input, a ⅛-inch AUX.
 The JTA-475B does, however, have a stereo RCA output as well as a ⅛-inch headphone out.

 The nice thing about having a stereo RCA output is you can connect a pair of powered bookshelf speakers.
 If you like all the JTA-475B features but require more than the 18W RMS the speakers have to offer.
 Then you have the option of connecting your own external powered speakers via the RCA output.

 The JTA-475B has several buttons on the receiver to control all the built-in elements, switch between inputs and there’s even a bass boost feature.
 The JTA-475B comes with a remote but unfortunately, as the system is mostly analog, you are limited to what you can do with the remote.
 For example, you can’t switch between inputs as this is an analog switch which has to be adjusted on the receiver.
 You can, however, adjust the volume, play/pause/skip a CD and tune the AM/FM radio.